IUDataStructuresCourse/course-web-page-fall-2025/LabDeduceProg.md

 concat : < E > fn List<List<E>> -> List<E>
 ```

-In general, you may use any functions in `List.pf`.
 The following shows an example use of the `concat` function.

 ```